hyungccho/backbone_material/w7d2/backbone-event.md

 listening for the callback.

 **Why not just use other.on(event, callback, object) ?**: `listenTo` will keep track of the events registered and can remove them all at once later on.
-This will help in the clean up process when we swap views.
+If we use `on` when we `remove` the view, there will still be events registered to the view, which will prevent the view from being garbage collected, which will cause memory leaks and potentially other unwanted behavior.

 ## Built-in Events (from backbone docs)